xiaoniuniu89/qinhang/knowledge/lessons.md

 ## Lesson Location

-### In-Home Tuition
+### Flexible Location Options

+Lessons can take place at:
-- Teacher comes to your home (most common and preferred)
+- **Your home** - Teacher comes to you
-- Learn in familiar, comfortable environment
-- No travel time for students
-- Use of family piano

-### Eden School of Music, Edenderry
+- **Teacher's home** - Lessons at teacher's location

+**No preference** - the location is flexible and depends on:
+- Scheduling and timing
+- What day/time works best
-- CC teaches at the school
+- Your location within the service area
+- Mutual convenience

+Both options provide:
-- Professional teaching environment
+- Comfortable learning environment
-- Quality instruments available
+- Access to quality piano
+- Focused, personalized instruction

 ---